SpamScope/spamscope/README.rst

 Configuration
 =============

-Read the `example configuration file <./conf/spamscope.example.yml>`__.
+Read the `example of main configuration file <./conf/spamscope.example.yml>`__.
 The default value where SpamScope will search the configuration file is ``/etc/spamscope/spamscope.yml``, but it's possible to set the environment variable ``SPAMSCOPE_CONF_FILE``: